 - Fewer baby clothes to buy (if you kept them from your other two kids)

 - You can get your first or second child to look after the new baby (when possible, but you are still responsible)

-If you can remember back to your first baby, and you are like me, you would have been fraught with worry!
+If you remember your first baby and are like me, you would have been worried!
 Now you are much more experienced with baby number 3, which means the who process should be easier.

 Having more than one child is a challenge.
 You already know that from your second baby.
 Having a third baby is a whole new ball game!
 That’s the start of a big family.

 It is up to you to ride it out until things become a little easier.
 I found with my kids, it got easier as they were able to communicate a little better.
 So now I can’t imagine life without them all!

 If your third baby was a ‘surprise,’ the regrets might be stronger.
 If you actively decided to have a third baby, hopefully, it will allow you to prepare more.